 Your success in an interview is based on your ability to sell your background and experience, showing how you are right for the job, and showing what you can bring to the ultimate success of the company by possessing a genuine interest in the job and the company.

-Your preparation in selling YOU will ultimately be the key.
 Your goal is to present yourself as the kind of candidate the employer is looking for: someone with good knowledge of self, capabilities and with a clear vision of goals and opportunities.

 This is where the interviewer makes some very important perceptions about you.
 Project a favorable image by arriving early, dressing appropriately, and behaving in a courteous manner.
 Be poised and enthusiastic about your opportunities with the employer, and confident in your abilities.

 In your advanced preparation, determine three key skill sets you can bring to the position based on your background.
 You are selling yourself, so even if the question is not specifically asked, make sure you add these points at some point in the conversation.